StyraHem/ShellyForHASS/components/shelly/README.md

 This platform add components for Shelly smart home devices to Home Assistant.

 ## Features
-- Automaticly discover all Shelly devices
+- Automaticlly discover all Shelly devices
 - Monitor status (state, temperature, humidity, power etc.)
 - Control (turn on/off, dim, color, effects, up/down etc.)
 - Works with Shelly default settings, no extra configuration
 - Run locally, you dont have to add the device to Shelly Cloud
-- Coexist with Shelly Cloud so you can continut to use Shelly Cloud also
+- Coexist with Shelly Cloud so you can continue to use Shelly Cloud also
 - Using CoAP and REST for communication (not MQTT)
 - Working with both static or dynamic ip addresses on your devices
 - Using events so very fast response (no polling)